Getty Images/iStockphoto

 The three types of CRM systems are operational, analytical and collaborative.

-The primary goal of analytical CRM is to leverage customer data into trends and actionable insights the organization can use to improve the customer experience.
+The primary goal of an analytical CRM is to transform customer data into trends and actionable insights that the organization can use to improve CX.
 Data from an analytical CRM can include customer preferences, channels, touchpoints, trends, forecasting and more.

 Pros and cons of an analytical CRM system

-Analytical CRM systems excel at helping organizations parse large amounts of data and develop strategies to develop new leads, increase customer retention and create efficiencies for the sales and marketing departments.
+Analytical CRM systems excel at data mining to manage large amounts of data and develop strategies related to the customer journey.
+The goal is to increase customer retention and create efficiencies for the sales and marketing departments.

-However, while analytical CRM systems can help understand a large amount of data, they can also be more technical and difficult to understand without dedicated staff.
+However, while analytical CRM systems can help teams understand a large amount of data, they can also be more technical and difficult to use without dedicated staff.
 Additionally, the insights gleaned from the data are only as good as the data entered, and inconsistent entries can skew the results.

 When to use an analytical CRM system

-Analytical CRM systems are best for mid-size and large organizations that gather large amounts of data and want to distill that data into trends and insights.
+Analytical CRM systems are best for mid-size and large organizations that gather large amounts of data and want to distill it into trends and insights.

 Examples of analytical CRM systems

-• Salesforce CRM Analytics, a part of Salesforce CRM, is an application that helps visualize what's happening in an organization's Salesforce environment with dashboards, graphs and other data visualization.
+• Salesforce CRM Analytics.
+A part of Salesforce CRM, it is an application that helps visualize what's happening in an organization's Salesforce environment with dashboards, graphs and other data visualization.

-• Zendesk Explore is a reporting and analytics software in the broader Zendesk toolkit.
-It pulls in data from support and services options to help organizations measure and improve the customer experience.
+• Zendesk Explore.
+This is a reporting and analytics software in the broader Zendesk toolkit.
+It pulls in data from support and services options to help organizations measure and improve CX.

-A collaborative CRM, also known as strategic CRM, enables different teams or functional areas in an organization to share customer data.
-The result is that everyone uses the same knowledge base about the customers to make decisions, creating a holistic approach to managing customer relationships.
+A collaborative CRM, also known as strategic CRM, enables different teams or functional areas in an organization to share data and information.
+As a result, everyone uses the same knowledge base to make decisions, creating a holistic approach to manage customer relationships.
 While operational CRM tools often focus on marketing and sales, collaborative CRM systems focus primarily on customer service.

-A collaborative CRM system has two components: interaction and channel management.
+A collaborative CRM system has two components, which are the following:

-• Interaction management tracks the touchpoints between a business and its customers through various communication channels.
-Interaction management helps the organization manage and keep track of each exchange to ensure customers are not over-communicated.
+• Interaction management tracks the touchpoints between a business and its customers through various communication channels, like email and social media.
+Interaction management helps the organization manage and track each exchange to ensure customers are not over-communicated.

 • Channel management uses the information gathered from interaction management to help identify the best communication channel to use for a particular customer.